 The Main Meal, Meat and Livestock Australia - while promoting the consumption of red meat, also includes links to survey publications, food related medical research.

 Centre for Obesity Research and Education (CORE)

 Nutrition and risk factors, Australian Institute of Health and Welfare (AIHW) - major causes of death, illness and disability in which diet and nutrition play an important role.

-Food and nutritional sciences, CSIRO - includes food and nutrition research, food processing and handling
+Nutrition and health CSIRO - includes food and nutrition research, food processing and handling

-WHO Collaborating Centre for Obesity Prevention - focuses on research and policy on food systems and how they operate.
-They host the Food Alliance developing sustainable agriculture and healthy eating options for Victoria.
+Institute for Health Transformation, Deakin University - focuses on research and policy on food systems and how they operate.

 Food safety legislation - Victorian government